 Sanding Deck Before Staining

 Sanding the deck can be done with a palm sander (this is a good one) if you only have a few places, but if you have a larger area, then you will need to use a random orbital sander; we used an 80 grit sandpaper on the deck and a 100 grit on the handrails.
-Make sure to use the proper safety equipment when sanding (aka googles).
+Make sure to use the proper safety equipment when sanding (aka Google).

-After you have sanded the deck, you will want to refrain from washing the deck again, clean up any dust and loose items while you let the deck dry for a few days so it can absorb the stain.
+After you have sanded the deck, you will want to refrain from washing the deck again and clean up any dust and loose items while you let the deck dry for a few days so it can absorb the stain.

 Selecting a wood stain

 I’m not a professional with this, so I immediately sought out help.
 I’ve made my share of mistakes staining my deck, and I hope by sharing this will help you avoid pitfalls as I did.

 Here is my experience, the first time we stained our deck, it was with latex paint (oil-based were temporarily banned at that point), the stain was supposed to last 7 years.
 By the second summer, it was flaking everywhere.
 It took several years of peeling and flaking before it almost all came off.

 We will never use latex paint or stain on a deck again.

 This time we used oil-based paint.
 I asked a local painter in the area, and he said he used this Cloverdale paint.
 We ended up going with the Teak color.
 It went on easy, and since it was my first experience with oil-based paint, I found it very runny, but the wood absorbed all of it.

 In fact, our wood was so bad that it took almost twice the amount of stain it should have—just another reason to stain your deck more often.